maxdan94/f1max/README.md

 type "./f1max coms2.txt coms1.txt" to do reverse, you can then compute the average or harmonic mean of both values to evaluate how both sets are similar.

-Or type "bash test.sh coms1.txt coms2.txt" if you directly want to have all three values.
+Or type "bash test.sh coms1.txt coms2.txt" if you directly want to have all four values.

 ##References##